FAQs

 Monday 30-minute walk + sit-to-stands + heel raises

-Wednesday Strength session using bodyweight or resistance bands
+Wednesday Strength session using bodyweight, bands or light weights

-Thursday Balance practice + light walk or cycling
+Thursday Balance practice + light walk, cycling or pool exercise

 Friday Second strength session